Measure color accuracy, tonal response, and noise

 |Note: If you are planning to do DR testing, please read the instructions in Dynamic Range.|

-Several of the supported test charts are shown below.
-Not all of of the charts are supported by Imatest Studio.
+The most popular supported test charts are shown here.
+Not all are supported by Imatest Studio.
+More detail below.

 (Micro, Nano, etc.)